Home / Resume / Amazon / Warehouse Resume

 After

-Loaded and secured 14+ outbound trailers per shift on ship dock, achieving 100% load quality compliance and zero damage claims across 800+ trailer loads.
+Ran loading and unloading on receiving and shipping for 14+ outbound trailers per shift using a pallet jack and powered industrial truck, with 100% load quality and zero damage claims across 800+ loads.

 Before